-The Compensation Committee considered the following factors, among other things, in the course of its review of the compensation for the Executive Officers for the 2014 fiscal year, including with respect to both Robert S. Hekemian in his capacity as Chairman of the Board and Chief Executive Officer, and Donald W. Barney in his capacity as President, Treasurer and Chief Financial Officer: (i) compensation paid by other real estate investment trusts, both as a component of operating expenses and to ensure that the Trust's compensation levels are competitive in the industry; (ii) the duties and responsibilities of the Executive Officers and the value of the services provided by them, including the amount of time expended by them on the Trust's business; (iii) the Trust's operating results and financial condition, as well as the condition and prospects of the residential and commercial real estate markets; and (iv) the results of the most recent shareholder advisory vote to approve the compensation of the Executive Officers, which was conducted at the 2014 Annual Meeting.
+The Compensation Committee considered the following factors, among other things, in the course of its review of the compensation for the Executive Officers in fiscal 2014 for the 2015 fiscal year, including with respect to both Robert S. Hekemian in his capacity as Chairman of the Board and Chief Executive Officer, and Donald W. Barney in his capacity as President, Treasurer and Chief Financial Officer: (i) compensation paid by other real estate investment trusts, both as a component of operating expenses and to ensure that the Trust's compensation levels are competitive in the industry; (ii) the duties and responsibilities of the Executive Officers and the value of the services provided by them, including the amount of time expended by them on the Trust's business; (iii) the Trust's operating results and financial condition, as well as the condition and prospects of the residential and commercial real estate markets; and (iv) the results of the most recent shareholder advisory vote to approve the compensation of the Executive Officers, which was conducted at the 2014 Annual Meeting.
+The Compensation Committee's recommendation was based in part on the fact that Executive Officer base salaries had not been adjusted since 2006, and the Committee's interest in assuring that the compensation paid to Executive Officers of the Trust are competitive within the industry.

 The Compensation Committee reviews compensation paid by other real estate investment trusts in the most general way in view of the fact that unlike many other real estate investment trusts, the Trust is externally managed and the Trust's Executive Officers do not spend full time in their respective positions.
 Mr. Hekemian devotes approximately 70% of his business activities to the Trust, and, as a result of that commitment, the compensation paid to him is more than the amount paid to other executive officers of the Trust.
-Mr. Barney devotes approximately 15% of his business activities to the Trust, and Mr. Aiello devotes approximately 6% of his business activities to the Trust and the compensation paid to them reflects these circumstances.
+Mr. Barney devotes approximately 15% of his business activities to the Trust, and Mr. Aiello devotes approximately 10% of his business activities to the Trust and the compensation paid to them reflects these circumstances.
 In addition, in determining compensation to be paid to Executive Officers, the Compensation Committee considers the size and scope of the Trust's business and operations as reflected on its balance sheet and income statement in relationship to other real estate investment trusts.